 The start-up has already completed two Proof of Concept (PoC) projects with French manufacturers, including a collaboration with Orange Labs that focuses on the autonomous use of a communicating sensor in the context of development around the connected home.

 Dracula Technologies also markets demonstration kits that allow teams to prototype the first autonomous devices in an approach prior to the implementation of PoC.

-MGI Digital Technology, world leader in the field of digital finishing, has chosen to provide support and investment through the supply of Alphajet industrial equipment.
+MGI Digital Technology, a world leader in the field of digital finishing, has chosen to provide support and investment through the supply of Alphajet industrial equipment.
 “LAYER® technology is a solution for the future.
 We have identified numerous potential synergies, particularly with our subsidiary CERADROP, the French leader in printed electronics.
-Our investment and our expertise in industrial Digital printing solutions will enable Dracula Technologies to further advance the pre-industrialisation and industrialisation phases of LAYER®” adds Edmond Abergel, CEO of MGI Digital Technology.
+Our investment and our expertise in industrial Digital printing solutions will enable Dracula Technologies to further advance the pre-industrialization and industrialization phases of LAYER®” adds Edmond Abergel, CEO of MGI Digital Technology.

 To further supplement this fundraising campaign, Dracula Technologies has chosen to launch a fundraising campaign via the WiSEED platform.
 The first objective of 300,000 euros has already been reached and the campaign will run until June 14th to raise 600,000 euros.

 Billions of IoTs will be installed in the coming years and almost half of them will be installed inside buildings.
 Today, the use of batteries is a real burden on this development.
 Players must strive to reduce the frequency and distance of data emissions, otherwise, maintenance operations will multiply.

 So why not capture the energy available on the spot?
 This is where energy harvesting comes in: capturing the energy of the elements around us: light, temperature variations, and movements to convert them into electrical energy.